 One person spearheading this movement is the Rev. Timothy McDonald, pastor of Atlanta’s First Iconium Baptist Church and president of the People for the American Way’s National African American Ministers Leadership Council.
-On the other side, conservative groups, such as the Heritage Foundation and the Center for Equal Opportunity, oppose giving full voting rights to former felons.
+Conversely, conservative groups, such as the Heritage Foundation and the Center for Equal Opportunity, oppose giving full voting rights to former felons.
 Todd Gaziano, director of legal studies for the Heritage Foundation, says this about voting.
 “There are critical resource decisions; whether to keep this police chief, get rid of the mayor, or post police officers at the schools.
 There are dozens of decisions like this that come up every year that I believe only citizens and only citizens in good standing should make.”
 Some legal researchers observe that historically race has been and is a factor.

 Andrew Shapiro, a research fellow at Harvard Law School, in his article, “The Disenfranchisement,” published in “The American Prospect” magazine, writes, “During the Reconstruction Era in the South, disenfranchisement provisions were often tailored so that their effect would be to exclude mostly, or only, Blacks,” “Looking for ways to disqualify blacks [from voting] without running afoul of the newly ratified Fifteenth Amendment, which prohibited blatant exclusion on racial grounds, these legislators adopted a host of ostensibly neutral voting barriers to achieving their desired end.
 In addition to adopting discriminatory literacy tests and poll taxes, they rewrote their felon disenfranchisement laws to disqualify blacks subtly.”
 Even with the 1965 Voting Rights Act signed into law, African Americans are still being kept from voting.

 The late Rep. John Conyers Jr. (D-Michigan.) had introduced several bills that address allowing convicted felons to vote in federal elections.
 If you are qualified to vote in any election, by all means, do so!